Log in

 In this article, we’ll explore challenging working situations that women in sales face (based on a historical gender imbalance in the industry), how the modern climate is changing for the better and how businesses can benefit from having a more gender-diverse sales organization.

 We’ll also share some real-world insights from women in various sales fields.
-Hear about the female experience from five top sales and marketing experts:
+Hear about the female experience from six top sales experts:

 • Adriana Karpovicz, Sales Director at Stilingue

-• Beatriz Zogaib, Co-founder of JustForYou, branding, marketing and communication specialist
+• Beatriz Zogaib, Co-founder of JustForYou, Branding, Marketing, Communication specialist

 The state of women in sales careers